 A woman caused quite a stir at multiple locations one July afternoon when she arrived outside Hooper Detox Stabilization Center.
 When 38-year old Brooke Defrees prompted Hooper employees to call police by banging on the doors, she carjacked a vehicle and rammed it into the side of a Starbucks drive-through window several blocks away.

 Hooper Detox staff placed the call around 12:30 pm to alert police of the disturbance.
 Central and East Precinct officers watched as Defrees walked away upon being asked to leave the parking lot by Hooper staff.
 The police were leaving the scene when they noticed a disturbance on the road up ahead.
 They heard she had pulled a driver out of a red Toyota Solano at NE Grand Ave and Couch Street and kept driving north on Grande Avenue.
 Officers responded late and could not catch up with her in time to prevent Defrees from pulling into the driveway the wrong way, crashing near the window, and attempting to carjack yet another vehicle that was already at the window.

 Brooke Defrees was cited on allegations of third-degree robbery and unlawful use of a motor vehicle.
 Unfortunately, Defrees has a long history with police and has pulled a similar stunt before.
 In May, she was convicted of the same charges regarding yet another carjacking.
 Rather than jail time, she received a sentence of a three year long supervised probation and was ordered to receive treatment for alcohol abuse.

 Our justice system has proved time and time again to make questionable decisions.
 We cannot rely on it to keep our streets safe from repeat traffic offenders such as Defrees.
-What you can count on is the reliable service of Rizklaw to be there in your time of need following a car accident or personal injury.
-Call (503) 245-5677 for a free legal consultation.
+What you can count on is the reliable service of a Gresham car accident lawyer from Rizklaw to be there in your time of need following a car accident or personal injury.
+Call 503.245.5677 today.